-On March 19, 2013, the Robert Morris Colonials stunned the nation with their 59 - 57 victory over the Kentucky Wildcats.
-Sure, that UK team wasn't nearly as good as the current Wildcats, or the UK team that won the NCAA Championship just one year prior.
-But for Robert Morris, a team that was already one of the winningest mid-majors over the last six seasons, it became the signature win of the program.
+On March 19, 2013 the Robert Morris Colonials stunned the nation with their 59 - 57 victory over the Kentucky Wildcats.
+Sure, that UK team wasn't nearly as good as the current Wildcats, or the UK team that won the NCAA Tournament just one year prior.
+But for Robert Morris, a team that was already one of the most successful mid-majors over the last six seasons, it became the signature win of the program.

 The Colonials are led by head coach Andy Toole who entered his fourth year at the helm for RMU this season.
 Toole is currently the 6th youngest coach in Division I men's basketball at age 33.
 A former guard for the University of Pennsylvania, Toole is no stranger to mid-major success; he helped lead Penn to the NCAA Tournament in both his junior and senior seasons.

-Robert Morris runs a motion offense, like Penn, and execute dribble handoffs and play some two-man game on nearly every offensive possession.
+Robert Morris runs a motion offense, like Penn, and executes dribble handoffs and plays some two-man game on nearly every offensive possession.
 Defensively, the Colonials have traditionally played man-to-man defense under Toole, but they have begun playing an aggressive 2-3 zone the last four games in an effort to keep players out of foul trouble and control tempo.

-RMU entered their game today against Oakland ranked 137th in adjusted offense, according to Kenpom.
+RMU entered their game today against Oakland ranked 137th in adjusted offense.
 The team has struggled defensively this year; they've given up 80 or more points in nine of their first 13 games.
-Going into the game today, they were ranked 246th in adjusted defense, according to Kenpom.
+Going into the game today, they were ranked 246th in adjusted defense.

 In their five wins this season, they've scored an average of 79.4 points per game on 46.6% shooting; they've made an average of 10.8 three-pointers in those games.
 In their eight losses, Robert Morris scored an average of 70.9 points per game on just 42.8% shooting, and only average 6.9 triples per game.